miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 Tennessee and it's theirs to give away free — until they can't anymore because eventually stuff has to get paid for.

-## The "First Free, Then Fee" Business Model
+### The "First Free, Then Fee" Business Model

-So, it's a landscape of "first does free" and then hopefully lock you in with whatever differentiating features, and then hope when they ratchet-up the cost on you or degrade the service (like having unlimited number of queries against Claude in Cursor but then having a "slow mode" after you go over some threshold).
+So, it's a landscape of "first does free" with AI vendors hoping to lock you in with differentiating features and habits that are hard to change, and then ratchet-up the cost on you while degrading the quality of the cheap-tier (like the slower responses in Cursor) when switching costs are high.

 ## Head-to-Head Comparison: Grok 3 vs ChatGPT